 Having a carer’s assessment won’t affect your right to receive a carer’s allowance.

 You can do a self assessment if you just need information, advice or simple pieces of equipment to support you in your caring role.
-Fill in the carer’s assessment form (pdf, 75k) (opens new window) yourself or ask the Carers Support Centre to help you.
+Fill in the carer’s simple assessment form (pdf, 75KB) (opens new window) yourself or ask the Carers Support Centre to help you.
 If your needs are more complex we’ll contact you to arrange a face to face assessment of those areas.

 Ask for an assessment